Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-2/lesson-2.md

 Before Hooks, developers would have to tie updates into these lifecycle methods; tasks such as fetching data, handling updates to props’ values, and cleaning up data handling or subscriptions to APIs.
 As you saw in lesson 1, this leads to messy and very complex components.

-What `useEffect` gives you is a combined method that runs on each render of a component.
+`useEffect` gives you a combined method that runs on each render of a component.
 It can be used multiple times to separate any distinct logic, and it can also be passed an array of dependencies React will monitor for changes.
 Should any of those dependencies change, only then would that particular `useEffect` call be executed.

 Additionally, some work requires a clean up phase (e.g. subscriptions to external data sources).
-For these tasks, you return a function as part of your `useEffect` call to carry out any clean up code you need.
+For these tasks, return a function as part of your `useEffect` call to carry out any clean up code you need.
 Think of this as replacing the `componentWillUnmount` lifecycle event.

 Look at the syntax closer to get an idea of how it works: